christian-konrad/chronicle-db-on-raft-thesis/src/03a_background_replication.md

 ### Partitioning and Sharding

 - Performance is critical for many applications, especially for distributed ones
+- sharding (also known as horizontal partitioning) helps to provide high availability, fault-tolerance, and scalability to large databases in the cloud [bagui2015database]
 - Partitioning and sharding are methods to ensure throughput by providing horizontal scalability
   - Explain horizontal scal.

 - Various Partitioning strategies
   - Reference hashing, Cassandra strategies, time split strategies etc. here
 - Strategies can also support geograhical scalability, see following subchapter

+TODO obsidian notes here

+TODO compare with replication, show later how multi-raft supports both

 TODO diagrams, also my own ones from PPT